Lise CHEVANCE

 In December 2018, this committee concludes that the use of cannabis is appropriate for patients in certain clinical situations, and wishes to set up an experiment.

-As of January 2019, a temporary specialized scientific committee (CSST) is being set up with the aim of assessing the relevance and feasibility of making therapeutic cannabis available in France.
+As of January 2019, a temporary specialised scientific committee (CSST) is being set up with the aim of assessing the relevance and feasibility of making therapeutic cannabis available in France.
 This CSST is tasked with issuing an opinion on:

 • the therapeutic value of cannabis in the treatment of certain pathologies;